 Starting an Organization

-The Office of Student Activities and ABA work together to support those interested in starting new student organizations.
+The Office of Student Programs & Engagement and ABA work together to support those interested in starting new student organizations.
 The organization recognition process takes interested groups through the steps necessary to recruit members, build an organization structure, garner support from the student leader community, and finalize necessary budget information.
 If you are interested in starting a new group and would like more information, email email@example.com.

 Held at the start of the fall and spring semesters, the Activities Fair showcases our more than 100 student organizations.
 It is an excellent opportunity for you to meet with representatives of organizations in which you are interested and learn more about getting involved.